shaharia-lab/goai/docs/mcp.md

-# Model Context Protocol (MCP)
+# Model Context Protocol (MCP) Go Implementation

 The Model Context Protocol (MCP) enables AI models to interact with external tools and data sources in a standardized way.
-This document covers the Go implementation of an MCP server.
+This document covers the Go implementation of an MCP server that follows the official MCP specification.

-## Build & Run MCP Server

-### Installation
+## Installation

-First, install the package:

 ```bash
 go get github.com/shaharia-lab/goai
 ```

+## Server Implementation

-### Basic Implementation
+### Basic Server Setup

-Here's a minimal example of setting up an MCP server:

 ```go
 package main